 - The U.S. Department of Defense (DoD) issued a memo outlining disclosure requirements for all key personnel listed on research and research-related educational activities supported by DoD grants and contracts.

-- The U.S. Department of Education reminds institutions of the federal requirement (Section 117 of the Higher Education Act of 1965 (HEA) to report gifts received from or contracts entered into with foreign sources, and ownership or control of institutions by foreign entities.
+- The U.S. Department of Education has federal reporting requirements (Section 117 of the Higher Education Act of 1965 (HEA) to report gifts received from or contracts entered into with foreign sources, and ownership or control of institutions by foreign entities.

 For more information